 - User tags the document with some metadata

-- Another (or same user) uploads the document with same file name again to that same library.
+- Another (or same user) uploads the document with the same file name again to that same library.
 Let’s pretend that it is an Agenda from another meeting.
 So while the file name is the same, the document itself is different.
-But look what happens on metadata screen.
-All the metadata fields are empty again and version of the document is 2.0.
+But look at what happens on the metadata screen.
+All the metadata fields are empty again and the version of the document is 2.0.
 What is going on here?

 - What happens is that it treats that 2nd document as another version of the same file.
 So it creates another version!!!

 - Unfortunately, the file also looses all the metadata.
 This behavior (lost metadata) is unique to just the new MS Office file formats (.docx, .xlsx, .pptx), not the older MS Office formats (.doc, .xls, .ppt) or other file types (i.e. PDF, TXT, etc.)]